 In the event that your divorce is contested, or you and your spouse are unable to come to a mutual agreement about your divorce, your divorce will take more time to finalize.

 Timeline for a Contested Divorce

-Contact our office today to schedule a consultation with one of our experienced divorce attorneys.
+Contact our office today to schedule a consultation with our top-rated divorce law firm in Brooklyn.